Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 This has been common sense for years.

-Well, I know our own people dispute it.
+Well, I know our own people disputed.

 It's not disputable.

-and This is indisputable what's going to happen here.
+This is indisputable what's going to happen here.

-But the Republicans have got themselves believing that they lost in 2012 because of Hispanics, and they're never going to win again unless they do amnesty.
+But the Republicans have got themselves believing that they lost in 2012 because of Hispanics.

 This is Twilight Zone stuff here.

-And with the Washington Post even issuing a warning to the Republicans.
+And with the Washington Post even issuing a warning to the Republicans, that's alternative universe stuff as well.

 And yet the Republicans are plowing straight ahead.

-In fact, let me find the soundbite.
+In fact, let me find the soundbite because I'm scattered all over the place.

-The one maybe you can maybe you guys up there know it's the one where Romney may run again if Jeb Bush doesn't.
+The one, maybe you can, maybe you guys up there know it's the one where Romney may run again if Jeb Bush doesn't.

 Let me find that.

-Is that a sound bite?
+Is that a soundbite?

 Is it not a soundbite?